Welcome to the Rugeley Model Boat Club, at our new home at Manor Park Sailing Club, near Kings Bromley, Staffordshire.

 "First time on the water " events - Peter Pallett and his aircraft carrier USS Shamrock Bay, and David Buttress

 with his Flower Class corvette.
 Click on Member's Models on the left to view the launch photographs.
 Awaited events are the two

 model Tamar Class lifeboats being built seperately by both Alan Tidman and David Buttress.

 Radio Sailing re-started on 1st June following strict social distancing rules.
-Members are required to comply with the
+Members were required to comply with the

 To faciliate the social distancing the club have established markers on the patio to position our members.
 Although there remains no

-The DF95 and Victoria racing season is planned to start in July as per our calendar.
+The DF95 and Victoria racing season has started as per our calendar.